-Students who do not have a class at the beginning or end of their day will be assigned to a study hall.
 Students in grades 11-12 may apply for early release and/or late arrival provided that they meet specific criteria.
 These criteria will be outlined on the early release/late arrival application.
 The privilege of early dismissal/late arrival may be restricted at any time.

-ENTRANCE AND EXIT FOR TECH/CCP/OUTPLACED
+ENTRANCE AND EXIT FOR CTE/CCP/OUTPLACED

-Students that attend Tech or CCP or any outplaced programs; If they are exiting the building and their bus has not arrived yet, they are to wait quietly in the cafeteria until their bus arrives.
+Students that attend CTE, CCP, or any outplaced programs; If they are exiting the building and their bus has not arrived yet, they are to wait quietly in the Common area/cafeteria until their bus arrives.
 If students return to the building from their program during a class period, proceed directly to the cafeteria to wait for the bell to ring for the next class period.
 The students are not permitted to go to their locker or any other part of the building unless they receive permission from the main office staff.